calegovindasami/OPSC7311_POE/README.md

 ![Screenshot 2023-06-14 074944](https://github.com/cgov-0406/OPSC7311_POE/assets/63053721/1ba3678c-21ca-497f-a22d-d9ada101190c)

-4) Lauch the project and you will be able to use the app
+4) Launch the project and you will be able to use the app

 D) How to use the project: